codexgigassys/daas/README.md

 - Decompilers that create windows work flawlessly on a CLI environment.
 - Keep all decompilation results together in one place and download them whenever you want.
 - Advanced statistics about decompiled samples.
+- Upload a zip file with tons of samples at the same time.
 - API (TODO)